-On March 22, 2016, we completed the Merger with Celladon, which provided \$28.0 million in cash, and issued common stock in a private placement, which provided \$32.1 million in cash, net of issuance costs.
+On March 22, 2016, we completed the Merger with Celladon, which provided \$28.0 million in cash, and issued common stock in a Private Placement, which provided \$32.1 million in cash, net of issuance costs.
 Prior to that time, our operations had been financed primarily by net proceeds from the sale of convertible preferred stock and the issuance of convertible promissory notes.
-As of June 30, 2016, we had \$45.4 million of cash and cash equivalents and an accumulated deficit of \$52.2 million.

-In June 2016, we filed a registration statement on Form S-3 with the Securities and Exchange Commission which permits the offering, issuance and sale by us of up to a maximum aggregate offering price of \$125.0 million of our common stock, preferred stock, debt securities and warrants.
-Up to a maximum of \$25.0 million of the maximum aggregate offering price of \$125.0 million may be issued and sold pursuant to an At-The-Market (ATM) financing facility under a sales agreement with Cantor Fitzgerald &Co.
-During the three and six months ended June 30, 2016, we did not sell any shares of our common stock pursuant to the ATM program.
+In June 2016, we filed a shelf registration statement on Form S-3 (File No. 333-212114) with the Securities and Exchange Commission which permits the offering, issuance and sale by us of up to a maximum aggregate offering price of \$125.0 million of our common stock, preferred stock, debt securities and warrants.
+Up to a maximum of \$25.0 million of the maximum aggregate offering price of \$125.0 million may be issued and sold pursuant to an At-The-Market ("ATM") financing facility under a sales agreement with Cantor Fitzgerald &Co.
+On August 23, 2016, we completed an underwritten public offering of 1,250,000 shares of common stock at an offering price of \$16.00 for gross cash proceeds of \$20.0 million under our shelf registration statement.
+As a result of the sale, our aggregate offering price was reduced to \$105.0 million.
+As of September 30, 2016, we had \$56.3 million of cash and cash equivalents and an accumulated deficit of \$63.6 million.